The Kenmore Elite 89208 is part of the mixer

 Whisk For mixtures that need air incorporated, such as meringues (egg whites), whipped cream, mousse, and some types of cakes and custards.

-Takes power attachments Many models offer optional accessories such as food grinders, pasta makers, or vegetable strainers.
+Takes power attachments Many models offer optional accessories such as food grinders, or pasta makers.
 These attach to a power port on the unit.

 Takes power attachments